-Recognising the importance of building trust with all migrants in order to solve crime, prevent and address abuse and exploitation, police and labour inspectors abroad have introduced and strengthened safe reporting mechanisms that have led to positive outcomes for their agencies, migrants and the wider community.
+Recognising the importance of building trust with all migrants to solve crime and prevent and address serious crime, including VAWG, police abroad have introduced and strengthened safe reporting mechanisms that have led to positive outcomes for their agencies, migrants, and the wider community.
 In the Netherlands, a firewall was introduced nationally in 2016.
-The policy called 'free in, free out' allows migrants with insecure status report crime without having the police act upon their immigration status.
+The policy called 'free in, free out' allows migrants with insecure status to report crimes without having the police act upon their immigration status.